 Professions and Professionalism (P&P) is an open-access, net-based, peer-reviewed and English-language journal.
 The Journal invites research-based empirical, theoretical or synoptic articles focusing on traditional professions as well as other knowledge-based occupational groups approached from any perspective or discipline.
-By prioritizing no single theoretical horizon or methodological approach, the journal creates a space for the development of the research field.

 - To develop the study of professions and professionalism theoretically and empirically

 - To contribute to the development of the study of professions and professionalism as an international interdisciplinary field of research

 - To become an important publication channel for the international research community

 Professions and Professionalism is an open-access, peer-reviewed journal that publishes high-quality, original articles in English, and will not publish manuscripts without prior double-blind peer review.
 The review process of manuscripts will be done by three or more referees whose field of expertise is pertinent to the subject area.

 Referees must respect their privileged position with respect to the manuscripts.
 They must consider the manuscripts to be privileged information, and should not, therefore, disclose their content to others before their publication.
 Professions and Professionalism expects, therefore, that reviewers will not use that information inappropriately.

 All material published in the Professions and Professionalism will be online on a public domain but licensed in order to protect the original content.